Xceptance/XLT-Packer/README.md

 NOTE: The XLT images are based on Ubuntu 14.04 (trusty), so using another base OS (even another Ubuntu) may not work.
 We preconfigured AMIs for all regions in the `packer/amazon_allRegions.json` file.
 You can also find a list of base images [here](https://cloud-images.ubuntu.com/locator/ec2/).

-Please be remindet, that the AMI names have some special rules: AMI names must be between 3 and 128 characters long, and may contain letters, numbers, '(', ')', '.', '-', '/' and '_'
+Please be reminded, that the AMI names need to apply to naming rules: AMI names must be between 3 and 128 characters long, and may contain letters, numbers, '(', ')', '.', '-', '/' and '_'

+Also note, that you need to allow your instances to use port 8500 to connect to the agent controllers.
+You can do this by adding an adapted security group when launching an instance.

 ### DigitalOcean Configuration

 To create a DigitalOcean image you'll need to pass:
  - the region you want to create the image
  - the XLT version you want to use (default is: LATEST)
- - the name of the AMI (default is: XLT-Image-TIMESTAMP)
+ - the name of the image (default is: XLT-Image-TIMESTAMP)
  - your DigitalOcean API token

+### Google Compute Engine Configuration

+To create a GCE image you'll need to pass:
+ - the region you want to create the image
+ - the XLT version you want to use (default is: LATEST)
+ - the name of the image (default is: xlt-image-TIMESTAMP)
+ - your google copmute account file (How to get this see [here](https://www.packer.io/docs/builders/googlecompute.html)
+ - your google project ID

+Please be reminded, that the image names need to apply to naming rules: must start with an lower case letter, and only have hyphens, numbers and lower letters.
+In Other words it must be a match of regex `(?:[a-z](?:[-a-z0-9]{0,61}[a-z0-9])?)`

+Also note, that you need to allow your instances to use port 8500 to connect to the agent controllers.
+You can do this by adding a firewall rule to a network at your network settings at: https://console.developers.google.com/project/<YOUR_PROJECT>/networks/list

 ### All Region Files

 Packer allows parallel image creation, which give a significant speedup if you need to create more than one image.
 So if you need to create images in multiple regions use the `_allRegions.json` files.